Direkt zum Inhalt springen

 In this way, the CHE ranking helps to create and reinforce the differences in quality that are supposedly being investigated: Negatively rated universities and degree programs run the risk of experiencing declining numbers of applicants, receiving (even) less funding as a result - especially in the case of tuition fees - then dropping further again in the next ranking, etc. - an ominous process.
 The goal of creating comparably good conditions for students at all university locations

-there will be a few 'excellently' equipped universities for a few on the one hand and many on the other, who are primarily concerned with managing their destitution and poor study conditions from which the majority of students and teachers suffer.
+there will be a few 'excellently' equipped universities for a few on the one hand and many on the other, who are mainly concerned with managing their destitution and poor study conditions, from which a majority of students and teachers suffer.

-In terms of methodology, the lack of transparency in the CHE's approach to data collection must be criticized in particular.
+Methodologically, the lack of transparency in the CHE's approach to data collection is particularly to be criticized.
 For example, there is a lack of information about the sample compositions that are relevant for assessing the representativeness of the results (e.g. number or socio-demographic structure of the respondents).
 It remains unclear

-whether or how evaluation results are included in the ranking that cannot be assumed to be representative due to low case numbers, for example.
+whether or how evaluation results are included in the ranking that cannot be assumed to be representative, for example due to a low number of cases.

-Case number problems can occur in particular when parts of the standardized CHE questionnaire cannot be related to the specifics of a university or degree program.
+Case number problems can occur in particular if parts of the standardized CHE questionnaire cannot be related to the specifics of a university or degree program.
 In the event of such fitting problems, the CHE only provides the alternative categories "I cannot judge" and "not available".
 It remains unclear how such answers are included in the assessment.
 What is clear, however, is that CHE does not provide a real analysis of the causes of qualitative differences between universities.
 This would presuppose that factors such as the different staffing and financial resources of the universities, their size or the composition of the student body are also considered.
-For example, critically socialized students are very likely to be more critical in evaluations than others with whom they are then compared.
+Critically socialized students are very likely to judge evaluations more critically than others, with whom they are then compared.
 In this way, good education can be turned against itself.

 67059 Ludwigshafen